 GENETIC TESTING: We are very proud of our genetically pure bison herd and strive to maintain that status.
 Whenever a new animal is added to the herd through purchase, donation, or birth we have the animal tested.
 Continually improving testing technology encourages us to test calves even if their parents have tested pure in the past.
 Testing is conducted by Texas A&M University and results are added to a national registry of bison genetics.
 Testing costs $45/animal.

 VETERINARY SERVICES: Bison are generally very healthy animals but like any captive animal, they still require basic medical care.
 Our bison receive an annual check-up each October when they are checked for brucellosis and vaccinated for a variety of diseases.
-In addition, our veterinarian addresses any other health issues such as this year when a cow somehow had a nail stuck in her hoof.
+In addition, our veterinarian addresses any other health issues.
 The veterinarian also places microchips in the bison so that they can be permanently identified.
 On average, veterinary services cost approximately $90.00/animal each year.

 GENERAL MAINTENANCE: Bison are big, rugged animals that can be very hard on fences and gates.
-In fact, our herd sire specializes in destroying gates just for the fun of it.
 Each year, Nature Center Staff has to mend/replace fences and gates, repair water systems and replace items like hayracks.
 On average, this general maintenance amounts to $4.60/day for materials alone.

 MEMBERSHIPS: The Nature Center is a member of both the National Bison Association (NBA) and the Texas Bison Association (TBA).
 These organizations promote proper management and wise use of bison in the wild and in captivity.
 Our membership in these organizations provides the Nature Center with the opportunity to interact with bison managers throughout the country as well as access to new bloodlines and outlets for sale of our surplus animals.
 Membership cost $100-$250/year.